Zainhadi-zz/Zainhadi/README.md

 - Data Cleaning

  **Got an interesting project?
 I can help you.**
-**Feels free to mail me at Zain.hadi26@gmail.com or you can message me on my social media handles.**
+**Feels free to mail me at Zain.hadi26@gmail.com or we can catch up on my social media handles.**